NicolaiCushnir/learn-postgres/README.md

 3. stop server: `pg_ctl stop` (Additionally)

-4. connect at Postgres from console or terminal `psql -U postgres`
+4. connect at Postgres from console or terminal.
+(But be careful this command you must not use from SQL Shell PSQL) `psql -U postgres`

 5. see all db: `\l`